-As of February 28, 2022, we had 33 full-time employees and consultants, 52% of whom have M.D. or Ph.D. degrees.
+As of March 1, 2023, we had 37 full-time employees, 59% of whom have M.D. or Ph.D. degrees.
 Our ability to manage growth effectively will require us to continue to implement and improve our management systems, recruit and train new employees and select qualified independent contractors.
 Functions in legal, finance, information technology and human resources are provided by Agenus pursuant to our services agreement.

 Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, incentivizing, and integrating our existing and additional employees.
 We provide compensation and benefit programs to attract and retain employees.
-In addition to salaries, these programs include potential annual discretionary bonuses, various stock awards under our equity incentive plans, a 401(k) Plan, healthcare and insurance benefits, flexible spending accounts, paid time off, family leave, and flexible work schedules, among others.
+In addition to salaries, these programs include potential annual discretionary bonuses, various stock awards under our equity incentive plans, a

+401(k) Plan, healthcare and insurance benefits, flexible spending accounts, paid time off, family leave, and flexible work schedules, among others.